‘I felt like I was free’: Quad-Cities travel taking off

 Masked travelers picked up luggage on Thursday, arriving from connecting flights that brought them all across the globe.
 Airports remain one of the few places people are required to wear masks in the U.S.

 The airport is still below its pre-pandemic flight schedule.
-Delta airline added back a connection to Minneapolis/St. Paul in June, but is still waiting to resume its Detroit connection.
-The 47,000 passengers who flew in June is about 26% less than June 2019, when 63,988 passengers traveled through the Quad-Cities airport, according to numbers provided by the airport authority.
+Delta airline added back a connection to Minneapolis/St. Paul in June but is still waiting to resume its Detroit connection.
+The 47,000 passengers who flew in June were about 26% less than June 2019, when 63,988 passengers traveled through the Quad-Cities airport, according to numbers provided by the airport authority.

 “I continue to be impressed by our climb back to normal,” Quad-Cities International Airport Executive Director Ben Leischner told Airport Authority commissioners.